frenzymadness/pyconcz18_workshop/Workshop.md

 * On Linux, run `dmesg | tail`.
 You should see that a new device is registered under name ttyUSB0 or similar.
 * On Windows, open device manager and check whether the device was recognized or not.
 If not, install a proper driver from the `drivers` directory.
 When the device is recognized successfully, remember the COM port name.
+* On Mac install driver from drivers directory and restart macOS.

 ## Picocom/Putty